Soul flight: Classical Antiquity

-The worldview of a continuous cosmos is shattered during the Axial Age, although it doesn't vanish completely.
+The worldview of a continuous cosmos is shattered during the Axial Age, although it does not vanish completely.
 Charles Taylor dubbed this transition "the Great Disembedding": the world as a continuous cosmos, in a mythological sense, was broadly replaced by a different worldview on understanding the relationship between the self and the world.
 This new worldview uses the mythology of two worlds, namely "the everyday world" and "the real world".
 The everyday world is populated with untrained minds and riddled with self-deception, violence, and chaos.
 In contrast, in the real world you are in touch with reality, wherein wise minds can see the world without illusion and delusion.

 During the Axial Age, the practice of soul flight was exapted by ancient philosophers, meaning that it came to be used as a means of transcending the self from the everyday world towards the real world.
-Meaning isn't based on the connectedness with the eternal cycles anymore; its focus has shifted towards a connectedness with the real world.
+Meaning is not based on the connectedness with the eternal cycles anymore; its focus has shifted towards a connectedness with the real world.
 As such, there was a radical change in how people defined themselves and the world around them, as people increasingly defined themselves by how they can self-transcend, or how they can grow as an individual.
 Wisdom changed from being solely focused on power towards a focus on this quest for self-transcendence.